auth0/docs/articles/connections/social/37signals.md

 # Connect your app to 37Signals

-To configure a 37Signals OAuth2 connection, you will need to register your Auth0 tenant on the [37Signals Integration Portal](https://integrate.37signals.com/).
+To configure a 37Signals OAuth2 connection, you will need to register your Auth0 domain on the [37Signals Integration Portal](https://integrate.37signals.com/).

 ### 1. Register a new App